robosense2025/track1/README.md

 ## 📄 Citation

-If you use this RoboSense Track 1 Driving with Language Dataset in your research, please cite:
+If you use the code and dataset in your research, please cite:

 ```bibtex
 @article{xie2025drivebench,